“Nothing tastes better than sober…”

 “Actually I don’t drink.”

 It was quite a surreal experience.
 My past life was meeting my current one and it made me think about how normal being AF feels for me.
-Yes I have my moments but for the most part alcohol free is my new normal.
+Yes I have my moments but for the most part sober is my new normal.

 One of the things I think everyone struggles with the first time they try to go AF is fears around how they will live a ‘normal’ life.